mattbratt/pc_ships/README.md

 ## About

 **Port Canaveral Ships** fetches real-time data from Port Canaveral, Florida—one of the busiest cruise ship ports in the world.
 Using this solution will bring ship port status into your smart home setup.
-Using  You can monitor cargo ships, passenger ships, or both—tailored to your preferences.
+You can monitor cargo ships, passenger ships, or both—tailored to your preferences.
+Know who is leaving first, arriving next

-In order to use it, you need [Home Assistant](https://www.home-assistant.io/).
-An open-source Home Automation solution.
+It is tightly integrated with  [Home Assistant](https://www.home-assistant.io/), an open-source Home Automation solution.
 Furthermore, it is most easily installable through the HACS integration for Home Assistant [HACS](https://hacs.xyz/).

 <img src="https://github.com/mattbratt/pc_ships/blob/main/images/port_canaveral_map.png" alt="Port Canaveral Ships Icon" width="400">